 The park encompasses over 350 square miles, including 260 miles of hiking trails.
 The mountain itself features 25 glaciers.
 With so much space to explore, the biggest question for your trip next is, where to begin?

 Hiking is the best way to explore the park's natural areas, and the diversity of hiking trails caters to every level of experience.
 The park is generally split into six different hiking regions, including the aptly named Paradise Area.
 Here, the Skyline Loop Trail offers a great introduction to the mountain with variable-distance loops.

 Another popular hike is the Naches Peak Loop near the White River Entrance on the park's east side.
 And, the world-famous Wonderland Trail encircles the entire base of Mount Rainier, offering a 93-mile bucket-list backpacking trip.

 Bicycling is popular on the park roads.
 September and October are some of the best months to ride when the roads are less busy.
 No mountain biking is allowed in Mt.
 Rainier National Park.

-Mount Rainier offers plenty of spots to pitch a tent.
+Camping: Mount Rainier offers plenty of spots to pitch a tent.
 Four designated campgrounds are available.
 These camping spots can often be filled completely in the busy summer months.

-For a less primitive overnight experience, visitors have a wide range of lodging options such as the historic Paradise Inn within the park.
+Other Places to Stay: For a less primitive overnight experience, visitors have a wide range of lodging options such as the historic Paradise Inn within the park.
 Accommodations outside of the park, like the Copper Creek Inn, offer more modern accommodations close to park entrance gates.